zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/backups/_index.md

 {{< figure src="/attachments/deployment/mendix-cloud-deploy/backups/backup-details.png" alt="Backup Details" max-width=60% class="no-border" >}}

 {{% alert color="info" %}}
-The size of backup file does not match the size of the actual database.
+The size of the backup file does not match the size of the actual database.
 Backups do not contain a copy of the database but rather contain instructions on how to recreate the database.
 {{% /alert %}}

 ## Data Location {#data-location}